 17. Mass Violence and Mob Violence in Cambodia: Responses and Social Repair – Hope for the Future?

-Eve Monique Zucker is a lecturer in anthropology at Columbia University and Yale University, US.
+Eve Monique Zucker is a lecturer in anthropology at Yale University, US.
 Her research focuses on the social, moral, and digital dimensions of remembrance and recovery after mass atrocities in Southeast Asia and beyond.
 Her books include Forest of Struggle: Moralities of Remembrance in Upland Cambodia; Mass Violence and Memory in the Digital Age; and Coexistence in the Aftermath of Mass Violence.

 Ben Kiernan is the A. Whitney Griswold Professor of History and founding Director (1994–2015) of the Genocide Studies Program at Yale University, US.
 His books include How Pol Pot Came to Power; The Pol Pot Regime; Blood and Soil; Genocide and Resistance in Southeast Asia; and Việt Nam.